Grumman EA-6B Prowler: Advanced Capability EA-6B

 The added modifications increased the aircraft gross weight approximately 2000 lb and shifted the center of gravity 3% MAC aft of the baseline EA-6B.
 In previous models, when operating at sustained high angles of attack, fuel migration would cause additional shifts in CG with the result that the aircraft had slightly negative longitudinal static stability.
 Results of flight tests of the new configuration showed greatly improved flying qualities and the rearward shift of the CG had minimal impact.

 The AIP prototype (bureau number 158547) represented the final ADVCAP configuration, incorporating all of the FSD and VEP modifications plus a completely new avionics suite which added multi-function displays to all crew positions, a head-up display for the pilot, and dual Global Positioning/Inertial navigation systems.
 The initial joint test phase between the contractor and the US Navy test pilots completed successfully with few deficiencies.

 After the program was canceled, the three experimental Prowlers, BuNo 156482, 158542 and 158547, were mothballed until 1999.
 Over the next several years, the three aircraft were dismantled and reassembled to create a single aircraft, b/n 158542, which the Navy dubbed "FrankenProwler".
 It was returned to active service on 23 March 2005.

 Improved Capability (ICAP) III

-Northrop Grumman received contracts from the U.S. Navy to deliver new electronic countermeasures gear to Prowler squadrons; the heart of each ICAP III set consists of the ALQ-218 receiver and new software that provides more precise selective-reactive radar jamming and deception and threat location.
+Northrop Grumman received contracts from the United States Navy to deliver new electronic countermeasures gear to Prowler squadrons; the heart of each ICAP III set consists of the ALQ-218 receiver and new software that provides more precise selective-reactive radar jamming and deception and threat location.
 The ICAP III sets also are equipped with the Multifunction Information Distribution System (MIDS), which includes the Link 16 data link system.
 Northrop delivered two lots and delivered two more beginning in 2010.
 The EA-6B Prowlers in service toward the end of its life were the ICAP III version, carrying the ALQ-99 Tactical Jamming System.